soudev/knowledge.mine/stuff/frontend.javascript.md

   * [LokiJS](http://lokijs.org/) - A lightweight javascript document oriented database

+* [PouchDB](http://pouchdb.com/) - the JavaScript Database that Syncs!
+PouchDB is an Open Source JavaScript Database inspired by Apache CouchDB that is designed to run well within the browser.

 --

 * [Squel.js](http://hiddentao.github.io/squel/) - lightweight Javascript library for building SQL query strings.